 Assuming you are referring to response time and not input lag, PC monitors are not really better than TVs.
 Their advertised response time is false/misleading.
 We measure response time in a very strict way, and so our measurements can't really be compared to other methods.
 As for input lag, TVs are generally higher than monitors, but most people won't notice an input lag below 50ms.

 P series or KS8000

 For movies in a dark room, the Vizio P Series

 , due to the better local dimming.

 How long is the provided cable that connects the TV to the "One Connect" box?

 Hey I was wondering, what are the full range of supported codecs this television set able to play?
 Also do you ever think that you could include that in your reviews?

-For Samsung TVs, they list the supported codecs in the manual.
-For this KS8000 this is available here on page 88.
+For Samsung TVs, they list all the supported codecs, file formats and video containers in the manual.
+For this KS8000 this is available here on page 88, 89 and 90.
 We have tested a range of video containers on this TV, and the following have been supported: